 - 1.5 m (5 ft) or more from tank to property line 7.3.3 (b)

 - 1.5 m (5 ft) or more from tank to a means of egress i.e. doors, ramps or stairways 6.4.2

 - 600 mm (2 ft) minimum termination point of vent pipe from operable window or opening 8.3.8 (c)

 - 39" from tank to electrical meter 6.4.4 (d)

 - Posts are required to protect the tank from impact if in a driveway.
 6.4.1

-Obviously there are other code requirements, but these are the main ones that sometimes are an issue.
-In most cases, we can find a solution without much of a problem.
+Obviously there are other code requirements, but these are the main ones that sometimes can be an issue.
+In most cases we can find a solution without much of a problem.
 Sometimes it is just a matter of shifting the tank over, extending the fill and vent pipe or moving the tank to another location.

 Note: If you need help filling out an insurance form, please ask and will assist you.
 Also, if you have an insurance policy that is expiring but cannot get an installation date in time, we can send a document to your insurer stating the date of installation.
 Most insurers will accept this with the understanding that they will be notified if the installation is cancelled.

 - Licensed Oil Heat Systems Technician on every tank installation.

 - We are fully insured.
 We carry both General Liability & Environmental Insurance tailored specifically for oil heat installations.